Archibald Blair

 Blair returned to England in 1795.
 He was elected a Fellow of the Royal Society in May, 1799, his candidacy citation describing him as " Archibald Blair Esqr of Bayford, Herts, Captain on the Maritime Establishment of the East India Company at Bombay a Gentleman distinguished in his profession and for astronomical observations and having been employed by The East India Company in forming an Establishment at the Andamans ".
-He is recorded to have read an account of the Andaman Islands to the Society in London in 1799.
+He read an account of the Andaman Islands to the Society in London in 1799.

 Retiring in 1800, he settled at Bayford, Hertfordshire.